 Frequently Asked Questions about BCM

-1) What is meant by business continuity management?
+1) What is business continuity management (BCM)?

 2) What are the three main areas of business continuity management?